-I have designed and delivered the content as the lead trainer for the You Behind the Uniform project, building conversations around bereavement awareness, helping frontline personnel feel confident talking with the bereaved, whilst learning to take care of themselves.
+I designed and delivered the content as the lead trainer for the You Behind the Uniform project, building conversations around bereavement awareness, helping frontline emergency services personnel feel confident talking with the bereaved, whilst learning to take care of themselves.

-I also designed and delivered training to help establish bereavement peer support groups around the U.K. funded by Red Cross and Co-op.
+I also designed and delivered training called More than Words to help establish bereavement peer support groups around the U.K. funded by Red Cross and Co-op.